 Quiet Cars are in effect on all inbound trains arriving downtown at or before 9 a.m. and all outbound trains leaving downtown between 3:30 p.m. and 6:30 p.m, Monday - Friday.
 Click here to see the Quiet Car brochure.

 Metra expects Quiet Cars to be largely enforced by peer pressure and conductor intervention when necessary.
 Many riders said that having a rule in place empowered them to ask noisy people to be quiet or move.
 Conductors carry small notices that they can discreetly present to passengers who are violating the quiet car rules.

 Metra hopes all passengers will remember to treat their fellow passengers with courtesy and respect, no matter where they are sitting.

 Quiet Cars are a registered service mark of Amtrak.

 Lost Tickets/Refund Policy (Effective February 1, 2014):

 Refunds for unused and unexpired tickets are available as per the following guidelines.
-No refund or replacement ride will be permitted when tickets have been lost, destroyed, stolen or unaccounted for on the day of travel.
+No refund or replacement ticket will be issued for lost, destroyed or stolen tickets.

 REFUNDS AVAILABLE VIA MAIL: